Victims in deadly Texas shooting named as survivor recounts terrifying massacre

 Authorities in Texas have identified the five people killed in a mass shooting on Friday night.

 The shooting was reported at around 10.30pm in a rural area just outside the city of Cleveland, Texas, the San Jacinto County Sheriff’s Office said in a statement.
-A gunman, identified as 38-year-old Francisco Oropeza, allegedly opened fire on his neighbours with an AR-15 style rifle and killed them “execution style.”
+A gunman, identified as 38-year-old Francisco Oropesa, allegedly opened fire on his neighbours with an AR-15 style rifle and killed them “execution style.”

-Mr Oropeza, who is originally from Mexico, is considered dangerous and his whereabouts are unknown.
+Mr Oropesa, who is originally from Mexico, is considered dangerous and his whereabouts are unknown.
 The victims have been identified as Sonia Argentina Guzman, 25, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, Josué Jonatán Cáceres, 18, and Daniel Enrique Laso, 8, according to 12 News.

 They were originally from Honduras.